Tomahawk missiles are Trump’s ace card in Ukraine. Zelensky says it’s time to play it

 Tomahawk missiles are Trump’s ace card for Ukraine – Zelensky says it’s time to play it

-Trump has shown he loves to back a winner - especially one who uses American weapons - which means Zelensky must convince him that he’s the one to back with Tomahawk missiles, writes Sam Kiley in Dnipro
+The US president has shown he loves to back a winner – especially one that uses US weapons – which means Zelensky must convince him that he’s the one to back with Tomahawk missiles, writes Sam Kiley in Dnipro

-Volodymyr Zelensky wants Tomahawk missiles to smash Russia’s command and control of its war in his country.

 Why all the fuss?

-Tomahawk missiles can fly up to a thousand miles, 1,600km, carry almost half a tonne of explosive, they can be guided onto targets in Russia, are accurate to within a few metres, and can loiter in the skies to dive on targets of opportunity.
+Tomahawk missiles can fly up to a thousand miles (1,600km), carry almost half a tonne of explosives, can be guided onto targets in Russia, are accurate to within a few metres, and can loiter in the skies to dive on targets of opportunity.
 The US has this year launched Tomahawk against the Houthis in Yemen and against Iran to devastating but not strategic effect.

-Ukraine has made its own long-range missile, the Flamingo or FP-5.
-It can hit a target 1,600 miles (3,000km) and carries over a tonne of explosive.
+Ukraine has made its own long-range missile, the Flamingo, or FP-5.
+It can hit a target at 1,600 miles (3,000km) and carries over a tonne of explosives.

 More importantly, it would signal that Trump has switched sides in the Ukraine-Russia conflict.
-He’s hinted that he might, but has so far favoured Russia over the former US-ally democratic Ukraine.
+He’s hinted that he might, but has so far favoured Russia over Ukraine, a former US ally.

-He has become frustrated that Putin has brushed off his efforts to secure a ceasefire in Ukraine, where Nato estimates Russia has suffered 1.1 million killed or injured.
+He has become frustrated that Putin has brushed off his efforts to secure a ceasefire in Ukraine, where Nato estimates Russia has suffered 1.1 million casualties.

 So too does Europe.
 The latest warnings over the dangers to the continent came from Germany’s spy chief Martin Jaeger, head of its foreign intelligence service.